cure4rme/cure4rme/README.md

 <p align="center"><img src=https://i.imgur.com/tJKeGbU.jpeg width=300

 <p align="center"> Feel free to interact!
-I'm kinda awkward though (why does this text refuse to go below the image)
+I'm kinda awkward though
+<p align="center"> (why does this text refuse to go below the image)

 <p align="center"> I tend to be afk sometimes, or just making a pony, so try to w2i!